GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Program designers have a tendency to think of the users as idiots who need to be controlled.
-They should rather think of their program as a servant, whose master, the user, should be able to control it.
+> ### False scheduling to match the patron's desired date is much more common in our discipline than elsewhere in engineering.
 >
-> ~ *John McCarthy (computer scientist)*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts